hudsontrice/laser-tag-project/README.md

 ## Quick Setup

-From a fresh terminal on Debian/Ubuntu, run the helper script (it will prompt for sudo to install missing packages such as Python 3, pip, build tools, and the project dependencies):
+From a fresh terminal on Debian/Ubuntu, run the helper script (it will prompt for sudo to install missing packages such as Python 3, pip, build tools, Tkinter, and the project dependencies):

 ```bash
 bash scripts/install.sh